 Bad Habits: What Are They?

-Bad habits are like a comfortable bed: easy to get into but hard to get out of.
+They are like a comfortable bed: easy to get into but hard to get out of.
 If you’re trying to break a bad habit, the first step is understanding why you do it.
-Once you know that, you can work on replacing the bad habit with a good one.
+Once you know that, you can work on replacing it with a good one.

 There are all sorts of bad habits that people can fall into.
 Some common examples include procrastination, excessive spending, overeating, being glued to screens, and engaging in negative self-talk.
 Understandably, bad habits can make life difficult and can lead to all sorts of negative consequences.